DublinOhio/backup-ago/README.md

 ## Requirements
 - ArcGIS Online Organizational Account
 - ArcGIS API for Python
-- Jupyter Lab (Installed via Conda) used for development, will potentially be changed to run in base Python
+- JupyterLab (Installed via Conda)
+-- Used for development, will potentially be changed to run in base Python -- JupyterLab has a lot of requirements and makes this script heavier than it needs to be

 ## Project Setup
 This project uses a hidden environment file named ".env" in the root directory.
 This file is ignored (by .gitignore method) so you must create this file in the root directory and add variable features.